stkwan/stock-primer-ai/README.md

 ## Description

-More than just a stock trading simulator!
-PrimeStock is loaded with advanced features to help you level up.
+PrimeStock is a web application that simulates real-time stock trading.
+It includes a variety of fun features to enhance the trading experience.

 ## Quick Start